 - G3.1 The University requires students to adhere to submission deadlines for any form of assessment.
-A penalty will be applied in relation to unauthorised late submission of work. - G3.2 Extensions may be granted for up to 10 working days and will be confirmed to the student in writing.
-The request should be made in writing by the student to the Academic Registry, clearly stating the reason for the extension and detailing the module and assessment where an extension is requested.
-Students who submit work after an authorised extended deadline date will be awarded a mark of 0% for that element of assessment.
-Section 3 of the Assessment Handbook provides furtherinformation. - G3.3 Students who submit work within 5 working days after the published submission date without an authorised extension will be awarded the minimum pass mark (see H3) for that element of assessment (including work graded pass/fail, where the minimum grade would be 'pass').
-All work submitted later than 5 working days after the published submission date without an authorised extension will be awarded a mark of 0% for that element of assessment (work graded pass/fail would receive a 'fail'). - G3.4 Unauthorised late submission at resubmission will automatically be awarded a mark of 0% for that element of assessment. - G3.5 Where the nature of the circumstances is such that the extension is required for more than 10 working days, students may submit a case for consideration in accordance with the procedure for Mitigating circumstances.
+Students should ensure they are aware of all required assessment submission deadlines.
+A penalty will be applied in relation to unauthorised late submission of work. - G3.2 Students who submit work within 7 calendar days after the published submission date without an authorised extension granted through the Mitigating Circumstances process will be awarded the minimum pass mark (see H2.2) for that element of assessment (including work graded pass/fail, where the minimum grade would be 'pass').
+All work submitted later than 7 calendar days after the published submission date without an authorised extension granted through the Mitigating Circumstances process will be awarded a mark of 0% for that element of assessment (work graded pass/fail would receive a 'fail'). - G3.3 Unauthorised late submission at resubmission will automatically be awarded a mark of 0% for that element of assessment.